ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ```
 {: codeblock}

-The VPC is created in that resource group and named like the deployment environment.
+The VPC is created in that resource group.
+The VPC is named after the deployment environment.

 ```sh
 resource "ibm_is_vpc" "vpc1" {